patrickboston/isc-deploy-tool/README.md

 - When objects are deleted directly inside of a tenant, they must also be removed in your build directory/repository because the export process does not consider cleaning up objects that may have been deleted in a tenant.
 If not cleaned up, they may be re-deployed inadvertently
 - When objects are deleted from your build directory/repository, they will not automatically be cleaned up during the next build deployment.
 You must also delete objects directly in the tenant if you are removing them from your build repository

+### Reserved Keywords
+The export process omits certain keys from configuration objects to make them repository oriented.
+This means the following keywords should not be using in configuration object (i.e. defined attributes in transforms):
+- id
+- created
+- modified
+- sourceId
+- cloudExternalId
+- cloudCacheUpdate
+- since
+- status
+- healthy
+- identityCount
+- standardLogoURL

 ## Deploying to a Clean Environment